-The plan for Site U1587 was to core four holes with the APC and HLAPC systems to refusal (estimated to be approximately 250 mbsf), then core to a maximum depth of 500 mbsf using the XCB system.
-Formation temperature measurements were planned for the first hole using the APCT-3 tool and core orientation was planned for all APC cores.
-Downhole logging with the triple combo tool string was also planned for Hole U1587D.
+The plan for Site U1587 was to core four holes with the APC and HLAPC systems to refusal (~250 mbsf) and then core to a maximum depth of 500 mbsf using the XCB system.
+Formation temperature measurements (APCT-3) were planned for the first hole and downhole logging (triple combo tool string) was planned for Hole U1587D.

-Once on site, weather conditions and high seas caused some delays and the coring strategy was adjusted, removing the fourth hole from the plan after all site objectives had been met.
-Permission to deepen the site was asked for and approved by the EPSP while coring Hole U1587B.
-The site consisted of three holes.
+Once on site, weather conditions and high seas caused some delays and the coring strategy was adjusted by removing the fourth hole from the plan after all site objectives had been met.
+Permission to deepen the site was requested from and approved by the EPSP while coring in Hole U1587B.
+Finally, the site consisted of three holes.
 Hole U1587A was cored to 500 mbsf, Hole U1587B was cored to 547.8 mbsf, and Hole U1587C was cored to 567.9 mbsf.
-As at Site U1586, the drilling strategy consisted of using the APC system until the first partial stroke and extending the hole to total depth using the XCB system.
-Hole U1587C was successfully logged using the triple combo tool string to 558 mbsf, roughly 10 m above the total depth of the hole.
+As at Site U1586, the drilling strategy consisted of APC coring until the first partial stroke and then XCB coring to extend the hole to total depth.
+Hole U1587C was successfully logged with the triple combo tool string to 558 mbsf, roughly 10 m above the total depth of the hole.
 The drill string was raised, clearing the seafloor at 0850 h on 15 November and ending Hole U1587C and the site.
-The bit was raised to 2484 mbrf, and at 1115 h, we started the transit to Site U1385 under DP navigation mode.
+The bit was raised to 2484 mbrf, and at 1115 h, we started moving to Site U1385 under DP navigation mode.

-All APC cores used nonmagnetic core barrels and were oriented using the Icefield orientation tool.
+All APC cores used nonmagnetic core barrels and were oriented with the Icefield orientation tool.
 In total, 1615.7 m were cored at Site U1587 using the APC and XCB systems with a recovery rate of 97%.
 The site took 335.5 h (14.0 days) to complete.